-April 17, 2014 Leave a comment
+September 3, 2015 Leave a comment

-Become Part of the Solution, Improve Your Facilitation Skills
+Become Part of the Solution—Improve Your Facilitation and Methodology Skills

-The FAST curriculum on Professional Facilitation Skills details the responsibilities and dynamics mentioned above.
-Remember, nobody is smarter than everybody, so consult your FAST Facilitator Reference Manual or attend a FAST professional facilitative leadership training workshop offered around the world (see MG Rush for a current schedule — an excellent way to earn 40 PDUs from PMI, CDUs from IIBA, or CEUs).
+The FAST curriculum on Professional Facilitation Skills details the responsibilities and dynamics of an effective facilitator and methodologist.
+Remember, nobody is smarter than everybody, so consult your FAST Facilitator Reference Manual or attend a FAST professional facilitative leadership-training workshop offered around the world (see MG Rush for a current schedule — an excellent way to earn 40 PDUs from PMI, CDUs from IIBA, or CEUs).

-Do not forget to order Change or Die if you working on a business process improvement project.
-It provides detailed workshop agendas and detailed tools to make your role easier and your team’s performance a lot more effective—daring you to embrace the will, wisdom, and activities that amplify a facilitative leader.
+Do not forget to order Change or Die if you’re working on a business process improvement project.
+It provides detailed workshop agendas and numerous tools to make your role easier and your team’s performance a lot more effective—daring you to embrace the will, wisdom, and activities that amplify a facilitative leader.